Pullmantur

 Itinerary of Pullmantur

 Pullmantur (officially "Pullmantur Crociere") is currently the largest cruise line based in Spain.
-The company markets to Spanish passengers mainly, although voyages on Pullmantur ships are also sold outside the Spanish-speaking world.
-The line was virtually unknown out of its native country until in 2006 Royal Caribbean announced it had purchased the Spanish line company.
+The company primarily markets to Spanish passengers, although its voyages are also available outside the Spanish-speaking world.
+The line was relatively unknown outside of Spain until 2006, when Royal Caribbean announced it had acquired the Spanish company.

-Pullmantur Cruises is an RCCL-owned company (part of the Royal Caribbean Cruises Ltd).
+Pullmantur Cruises is a subsidiary of Royal Caribbean Cruises Ltd (RCCL).
 The line operates the following ships:

-• ms Monarch (1991) was previously owned by RCI as "Monarch of the Seas" (until 2013).
-The ship operated year-round Southern Caribbean cruises leaving from Colon Panama, Cartagena Colombia, Willemstad Curacao, Oranjestad Aruba.
+• ms Monarch (1991) - previously owned by RCI as "Monarch of the Seas" (until 2013).
+The ship operated year-round Southern Caribbean cruises departing from Colon, Panama; Cartagena, Colombia; Willemstad, Curacao; and Oranjestad, Aruba.

-• ms Sovereign (1987) was owned by RCI as "Sovereign of the Seas" (until 2008).
-The ship operated in the Western Mediterranean (from Barcelona) and also in South America/Brazil (from homeports Santos and Rio de Janeiro).
+• ms Sovereign (1987) - previously owned by RCI as "Sovereign of the Seas" (until 2008).
+The ship operated in the Western Mediterranean (from Barcelona) and also in South America/Brazil (from the homeports of Santos and Rio de Janeiro).

-• ms Horizon (1990) - the ship operates in Europe (year-round) offering Mediterranean cruises leaving from Athens (Greece).
-The ship also operated in the Red Sea from Dubai, visiting Abu Dhabi, Khasab, Fujairah, Muscat.
+• ms Horizon (1990) - the ship operates in Europe year-round, offering Mediterranean cruises departing from Athens, Greece.
+It also operated in the Red Sea from Dubai, visiting Abu Dhabi, Khasab, Fujairah, and Muscat.

 • ms Grandeur (1996) - currently operates as Grandeur Of The Seas (for RCI-Royal Caribbean).
-The ship had to join Pullmantur in 2021 and to be deployed in Northern Europe (Baltic Sea and Norwegian Fjords itineraries) with departures from homeports Trondheim Norway and Warnemunde-Rostock Germany.
+The ship joined Pullmantur in 2021 and was deployed in Northern Europe (Baltic Sea and Norwegian Fjords itineraries) with departures from homeports Trondheim, Norway, and Warnemünde-Rostock, Germany.

-mv Zenith (1992) - for Pullmantur, the ship operated in Northern Europe (Norwegian Fjords), Western Mediterranean (out of Barcelona), Canary Islands (homeports Tenerife and Gran Canaria) and in the Caribbean leaving from Santo Domingo Dominicana.
-To Zenith's 2019 winter program (Canary Islands) was added Madeira Island (Funchal) and Morocco (Agadir), combined with the Canaries ports Gran Canaria, Tenerife, La Palma, Lanzarote.
+mv Zenith (1992) - for Pullmantur, the ship operated in Northern Europe (Norwegian Fjords), the Western Mediterranean (out of Barcelona), the Canary Islands (from the homeports of Tenerife and Gran Canaria), and in the Caribbean departing from Santo Domingo, Dominican Republic.
+Zenith's 2019 winter program (Canary Islands) also included Madeira Island (Funchal) and Morocco (Agadir), combined with Canary Islands ports such as Gran Canaria, Tenerife, La Palma, and Lanzarote.
 The program (Nov 17 through March 31, 2020) included a total of 20 itineraries.
-In early-2020, Zenith left Pullmantur's fleet being sold to Peaceboat.
+In early 2020, Zenith left Pullmantur's fleet and was sold to Peaceboat.

 Pullmantur related cruise news